4chan terminology

 t. [person]

 Probably originating from the Finnish imageboards, it’s a Finnish way of signing letters that means “Regards, [person]”.
-It makes a patently false implication that the quoted post was written by the named person or party.
-So the real meaning of quoting another poster with “>t. [person]” is roughly “you are blindly siding with [person]”, or simply for laughs as in “[person] could have written this”.
+It is used in a quote to make a patently false implication that the quoted post was written by the named person or party.
+So the real meaning of “>t. [person]” is roughly “you are blindly siding with [person]” when serious, or “[person] could have written this” when not so serious.

 blue board / red board